Controls

 Pause to consider:

-How might each of these categories (subject, environment, measurement, intervention) apply in our Rareberries experiment?
+How might each of these categories (subject, environment, intervention, measurement & analysis) apply in our Rareberries experiment?
 Can you think of one variable that is likely to influence our outcome in each category?

-At its heart, “control” in experimental design means managing variables that could distort our understanding of cause and effect.
+At its heart, “control” in experimental design means managing variables that could distort our understanding of those that truly interest us.
 Apart from statistical errors, failed controls of one kind or another may be the single most common source of wrong answers in science.

 2.4 Strategies for control